lou anne colodny/ bio

 Lou Anne Colodny’s experiences in dance, theater and museum administration have greatly informed her art.
-She was a recipient of the 2008 Cultural Consortium Fellowship in the Visual and Media Arts for Broward County in Florida after only (8) years working as an artist.
+She was a recipient of the 2023 and 2008 Cultural Consortium Fellowship in the Visual and Media Arts for Broward County in Florida.

 She also won BEST IN SHOW for her videos in the 2005 Boca Museum of Art’s 54th Annual All Florida Exhibition.
 The juror, Louis Grachos, Director of the Albright-Knox Art Gallery, Buffalo, NY, singled Colodny out from the 72 artists by writing in his essay: Video is well represented…I am especially excited by the inclusion of Colodny’s performance work, which was outstanding in its integration of performance, audio and visual effects.”

 Colodny’s one person show SATURATION /THE FACE LIFT IN A JAR in

 Miami’s Design District in May 2006 and Transformations I and II at the Okaloosa-Walton College in Niceville, Florida “…examined the obsessions of